About the LEND program

 LEND training includes classroom and experiential learning, parent and provider conferences, and the visitation of key agencies throughout the state.

-Each year, long-term trainees from up to 10 different disciplines (including family members) receive 300 hours of training over the course of nine months.
-This involves mentored experiences in clinical settings, classroom sessions, and community experiences to learn best practices, interprofessional teamwork, leadership development, and advocacy activities to prepare them to take on leadership roles in their respective fields.
+Each year, long-term trainees (graduate students from up to 11 different disciplines, family members, and self-advocates) receive 300 hours of training in nine months.
+The training involves mentored experiences in clinical settings, classroom sessions, and community experiences to learn best practices, interprofessional teamwork, leadership development, and advocacy activities to prepare them to take on leadership roles in their respective fields.

 Download the Maine LEND Brochure (PDF)